JustSustainabilityDesign/JSD-website/introduction/index.md

 {% include section.html %}

-## How to Reorient Computing for Just Sustainability
+## Insolvent: How to Reorient Computing for Just Sustainability

 JSD is developed in depth in the book **_Insolvent: How to Reorient Computing for Just Sustainability_**, which offers a sustained critique of dominant computing paradigms and articulates how systems design can be reoriented toward sustainability and justice.